uber-archive/makisu/README.md

 # Makisu :sushi:

 A Docker image build tool that is more flexible and faster at scale.
-This makes it easy to build lots of Docker images directly from a containerized environment such as Kubernetes.
+Makisu makes it easy to build lots of Docker images directly from a containerized environment such as Kubernetes.
 Specifically, Makisu:
 * Uses a distributed layer cache to improve performance across a build cluster.
 * Provides control over generated layers with a new keyword `#!COMMIT`, reducing the number of layers in images.
 * Requires no elevated privileges, making the build process portable.
 * Docker compatible.
 Note, our Dockerfile parser is opinionated in some scenarios.
 More details can be found [here](lib/parser/dockerfile/README.md).

-Makisu has been in use at Uber since early 2018, building over 1.5 thousand images every day across 4 different languages.
+Makisu has been in use at Uber since early 2018, building over one thousand images every day across 4 different languages.

 ## Building Makisu